ColOfAbRiX/role-ssl-certs/README.md

 # ssl-certs

-Ansible role to create, install, trust and manage [X.509 Certificates](1) (commonly known as SSL/TLC Certificates).
+Ansible role to create, install, trust and manage [X.509 Certificates](1) (commonly known as SSL/TLS Certificates).

-The are features of the ssl-certs role:
+These are the features of the ssl-certs role:

- - It can create self-signed certificate, including Root Certification Authorities.
+ - It can create self-signed certificates, including Root Certification Authorities.
- - It can create signed certificates.
+ - It can create signed certificates from existing or new CA.
- - It can create certificate chains.
+ - It can create certificate chains files.
+ - If you have existing certificates this role can use them.
  - It supports DSA, RSA and ECDSA keys.
  - It outputs keys and certificates in PEM format.
  - It supports the encryption of the private key with a passphrase.
  - It can install the certificates in a specific location on the target system.
- - It can trust globally the certificates.
+ - It can trust globally the certificates (OS dependent).
  - It can use extended SSLv3 attributes.
  - It can use the Ansible inventory to store the keys and certificates.